-If you asked a guy what he prefers – heavy makeup vs no makeup, and 9 times out of 10 you’ll hear that no makeup is way more attractive and appealing.
+If you asked a guy what he prefers – heavy makeup vs no makeup and 9 times out of 10 you’ll hear that no makeup is way more attractive and appealing.
 Why?
-Because, it’s the natural beauty.
+Because it’s a natural beauty.
 But we know that it doesn’t come naturally all the time, right?

 It’s an easy style to wear as well — you won’t have to worry about touch-ups or getting red lipstick on your teeth.
-Follow these 8 steps to get a flawless, natural makeup look in no time.
+Follow our tutorial to get a flawless, natural makeup look in no time.

 Feeling a little uncomfortable?
-Make sure you’ve checked The Makeup Basics: How to Wear Makeup If You Have Absolutely No Clue What You’re Doing first.
+Read The Makeup Basics: How to Wear Makeup If You Have Absolutely No Clue What You’re Doing first.

 1) Let your skin shine through